 Although return on investment (ROI) is frequently quoted and even the deciding factor in some issues, ROI is poorly understood and often misused.
 Most ROI calculations ignore the difference between hard and soft dollars and almost none provide a Net Present Value (NPV) calculation.
 Finally, ROI dollars are often left on the table and not taken advantage of when discussing payback of investments dollars.

-One of the biggest pet peeves of attendance/"class="replaced">Time and attendance ROI is treating soft dollars the same as hard savings.
+One of the biggest pet peeves of time and attendance ROI is treating soft dollars the same as hard savings.
 What’s the difference you ask?

 A product, process, or operation that results in the company or an employee spending less time is likely soft savings.
 Examples:

 - Supervisors spend less time on time cards and can focus on their real jobs

 - Automatic accruals and improved record keeping ensure employee receives only PTO days they have earned